 In retail today, every dollar counts.
 Shrink has a significant effect on a retailer’s bottom line.
 A recent study by the National Retail Federation (NRF) found an average shrink rate of 1.44%, costing “the overall U.S. retail economy $48.9 billion.”

-Below a list of 4 loss prevention challenges retailers are facing in 2019, and how companies can address these challenges.
+Below a list of 4 loss prevention challenges retailers are facing, and how companies can address these challenges.

 Turnover in retail is disruptive and expensive.
 According to a recent LinkedIn Study, turnover in retail is 16.2%.
 In restaurants this is even higher, averaging 17.2%.